Casa El Norte

 Casa El Norte is one of the oldest emergency shelters in Canada for asylum-seekers and a first home to more than 10,000 people from over 100 countries since 1984.
 Beginning as a grassroots movement to respond to the needs of asylum seekers, Casa continues to be a safe haven for new beginnings for asylum seekers and unhoused individuals in Fort Erie and the Niagara Region.

-Our mission is to provide safe, accessible, and compassionate emergency shelter to asylum seekers and unhoused individuals in our community, ensuring dignity and respect while connecting residents to essential services and pathways towards stability and integration.
+Our mission is to provide a safe, accessible and compassionate response to homelessness and food insecurity for neighbours in the Greater Fort Erie community, ensuring dignity and respect in connecting them to essential services and pathways towards stability and integration.

 Our History